 Reference Listing of Accepted Construction Materials, Packaging Materials and Non-Food Chemical Products

-Please be advised, as per section 32 and paragraph 92(2)(b) of the Meat Inspection Regulations, 1990 (MIR), there are currently only regulatory requirements for submissions to be made to the CFIA for products and packaging used in federally registered meat establishments.
-With recent amendments to the Egg Regulations and Fish Inspection Regulations, there is no longer a similar regulatory requirement for fish, seafood and eggs.
+With amendments to the Egg Regulations and Fish Inspection Regulations on May 8, 2013 there is no longer a similar regulatory requirement for fish, seafood and eggs.
 In addition, no regulations exist for dairy, fresh fruits and vegetables, non-meat manufactured and processed products.

-However, anyone who still wishes to have their non-food chemical product or packaging material in non-meat establishments assessed in order to obtain a letter of no objection (LONO) can continue to voluntarily submit their application directly to Health Canada for an evaluation.
+Anyone who wishes to have their non-food chemical product or packaging material assessed in order to obtain a Letter of no Objection (LONO) can continue to voluntarily submit their application directly to Health Canada for an evaluation.

-Therefore if you require a Letter of no Objection (LONO), Health Canada will continue to evaluate submissions for packaging materials, incidental additives, and processing aids for use in the non-meat sector (such as fish, seafood, eggs, as well as dairy, fresh fruits and vegetables, non-meat manufactured and processed products) and if deemed safe for use, Health Canada will issue a LONO to you.
+Health Canada will continue to evaluate submissions for packaging materials, incidental additives, and processing aids.
+If deemed safe for use, Health Canada will issue a LONO to you.
 Please note, in such cases, the CFIA's reference listing will not be updated as a result of these specific submissions.

 For further information regarding Health Canada LONO, please contact: